ameersabith/Chat-App-Node-Socket/README.md

 # Chat-App-Node-Socket

-Android chat application demo using node and socket
+This is an Android chat application demo using Node.JS + Socket.IO

+To run the server: node server.js